metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 ## Thu 26 Jan 2017 11:06:23 GMT
 -  actually made myself start the submission process - bit of a psy-barrier there.
 Made some progress.
 But want to do some other things today as well.
 So saving halfway through: url - https://mc.manuscriptcentral.com/rjce

+## Fri 27 Jan 2017 14:35:43 GMT
+- continuing jcultecon submission; had to fix a couple of references, etc;
+- finally submitted it -- took 90 minutes or so to sort out references, figures, etc. Still not exactly right.